captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Okay.
 If you just don't want to be responsible for me, then don't worry!
-You're not responsible!
+You ' r e not responsible!
 I absolve you!
-And if you don't want to do the things we were doing the phone calls and the book-club weed-ring and whatever that's fine!
+And if you don't want to do the things we were doing the phone calls and the book-club weed-ring and whatever
+92
+that's fine!
 Don't do it!
 I won't do it!
 I don't care, I'm done anyway.